 With the Vision Table component or the Perspective - Table component you can quickly make custom tables that display historical data.
-You can customize your table to bring back the most recent history, a specific date range, fixed sample size, interval sample size, and more.
-In Vision, you can drag and drop history-enabled tags onto a table component to display historical values.
+You can customize your table to bring back the most recent history, a specific date range, fixed sample size, and interval sample size, In Vision, you can drag and drop history-enabled tags onto a table component to display historical values.

 Tag Historian Querying